Switching from Medicare Advantage to Medigap?

 Medicare Advantage Plans and Medicare Advantage with Prescription Drug Plans (MAPD) are required by law to offer at least what Original Medicare offers, but it can offer additional benefits too.

 For example, original Medicare does not cover Skilled Nursing Facilities (SNF) unless you’ve been in the hospital as an inpatient for 3 days.
 Some MAPD plans will.

-However, with a MAPD you must follow the insurance company's rules.
-So while original Medicare will cover the cost of your SNF regardless of where it's located, with MAPD you must stay within their network, and sometimes you must stay within the medical group's offerings.
+However, with an MAPD you must follow the insurance company’s rules.
+So while original Medicare will cover the cost of your SNF regardless of where it’s located, with MAPD you must stay within their network, and sometimes you must stay within the medical group’s offerings.
 Additionally, the MAPD can limit your care by requiring prior authorization.